Conference 2018 - 'What future, the PBS?'May 14, 2018 Level 3, Establishment hotel 252 George Street, Sydney

 What should certainty and predictability mean?

-Two company managing directors, Takeda’s James Jones and AstraZeneca’s Liz Chatwin, along with former GBMA CEO Belinda Wood, will discuss certainty and predictability - two words that dominate agreements between the sector and government - but what do they really mean?
+Three company managing directors, Takeda’s James Jones, AstraZeneca’s Liz Chatwin and Pfizer's Melissa McGregor, along with policy and advocacy head at the Pharmaceutical Society of Australia, Belinda Wood, will discuss certainty and predictability - two words that dominate agreements between the sector and government - but what do they really mean?
 Is there even a shared understanding?